 Follow their advice: Trust your tax professional's expertise and follow their advice.
 This will help you avoid any potential problems with the IRS.

-It is crucial for small business owners to remain knowledgeable about their business tax obligations to avoid any issues with the IRS.
+It is crucial for small business owners to remain knowledgeable about their tax obligations to avoid issues with the IRS.
 Accurate record-keeping is necessary for completing tax forms and filing returns, and there are numerous deductions and credits available that can help reduce your tax burden.
-If you are new to running a small business or do not have the time or expertise to handle your own taxes, it may be helpful to hire a tax professional.
+If you're new to running a small business or don't have the time or expertise to handle your own taxes, it may be helpful to hire a tax professional.

 A tax professional can ensure accuracy and help you take advantage of any applicable deductions or credits.
 To find a reputable tax professional, you can seek referrals, consult with professional organizations, or check with your local Chamber of Commerce.
 If you have any questions or concerns about your business taxes, do not hesitate to reach out to a tax professional for assistance.